pawurb/lazyme/README.md

 }
 ```

-If your history file is in a nonstandard location you need to provide its path when running the `lazyme` command:
+If your history file is in a non-standard location you need to provide its path when running the `lazyme` command:

 ```
 lazyme ~/files/history